kirthana1181/OpenLane_Workshop/Day2/Placement.md

 # Congestion-aware Placement
-1. Congestion takes place in OpenLANE takes place in two stages
+1. Congestion takes place in OpenLANE takes place in two stages:  \
+     i) Global Placement: the standard cells are not necessarily placed in those rows(not legalized), based on a timing point of view.
+The main objective is to reduce wire length(HPWL).

+    ii) Detailed Placement: The standard cells are placed in standard cell rows, and no overlaps are present(legalized)
 2. To run placement in the flow.tck interactive environment, give the command - '% run_placement'.The resulting output of the command is shown below: <img width="882" height="440" alt="image" src="https://github.com/user-attachments/assets/17d59599-96aa-402a-bf71-bfb4452a93b9" />

 3. Under 'designs/picorv32a/10-08_16-13/results/placement', the Magic window is opened entering the .def file of the successfully generated placement of the synthesis run at the time 16:13 hrs and dated 10/08.